brightspot/react-examples/hello-world/README.md

 The following are suggestions for learning more about JS Classes and Brightspot:

 1. Try changing the path and then check in Brightspot: navigate to `Admin`, `APIs`, and then your endpoint.
 You will see the endpoint listed there.
 Make sure to add the new path in your `app/.env` file!

+2. Try changing the message that is returned from the GraphQL query.

 ## Troubleshooting